KimikaTeorikoa/python-notes-tccm/contents/plotting.md

 function, which can be called as an method of an `Axes3D` object.
-Note that in this section, we have preferred to use the functional interface of Matplotlib, but it is also possible to use the object-oriented interface, which is more flexible and allows creating more complex plots.
-We are not going to go further on this topic, but simply show an example of a 3D plot for the records:
+Note that in this section, we have preferred to use the functional interface of Matplotlib, but it is also possible to use the object-oriented interface, which is more flexible and allows creating more complex plots
+(see more on this [here](https://matplotlib.org/matplotblog/posts/pyplot-vs-object-oriented-interface/)).
+We are not going to go
+further on this topic, but simply show an example of a 3D plot for the records:

 ```{code-cell} python